MORE about SPO Community Concerts -

 A concert by a quartet of musicians playing music carefully chosen to be attractive without “dumbing down” for about an hour.

-A finger buffet lunch following the concert.
+A finger buffet lunch or afternoon tea following the concert.

 A simple souvenir, such as an SPO pen, as a memento of the occasion.